-I do think multiple introductions can be useful so that you keep getting talked about and heard since it’s social proof.
-But more powerful than introductions is the grape vine; having people in the social network of your target talk about you to them.
+I do think multiple introductions can be used so that you keep getting talked about and heard since it’s social proof.
+But more powerful than introductions is the grapevine; having people in the social network of your target talk about you to them.

 At one company we were doing really cool stuff and everyone was talking about us.
 A partner at a fund said “I have never heard so many people mention your startup, so I had to know more.”

 Nivi at AngelList backs this up with his own story:

 “It happened to me this week.
 I met with Reshma who runs seedcamp, the european version of Y Combinator, on Monday and she told me about Zemanta which came out of last year’s seedcamp.
 Then I saw this blog post about Zemanta on Techmeme the next day.
 And then on Thursday, Alex Iskold, founder of our portfolio company Adaptive Blue, introduced us to Andraz, one of the founders of Zemanta.

 “Three hits in one week is absolutely a “pay attention” notice.
 So this morning I am trying Zemanta out.
 The image and most of the links in this post were automatically provided by Zemanta.”

 Understand this is earned mentions which is far more powerful than introductions.
 When people mention your company it’s not for an ulterior motive.
 When you ask for an intro you are stating an intent which carries less weight.
 A combination of the two is the optimum.